Enhanced monitoring of atmospheric methane from space over the Permian basin with hierarchical Bayesian inference: Results

 \subsection{Model evaluation}

-We fit our model to a year's observations over the Permian Basin from 2019, using co-located observations contained within a marked study region shown in Fig. \ref{fig:1}.
-TROPOMI provides one observation per day per location.
+TROPOMI provides one observation of nitrogen dioxide and methane per day per location.
 Our model is a linear hierarchical model where the relationship between observations of nitrogen dioxide and methane on a given day $t$ are related to one another by a linear form with slope parameter $\beta_t$ and intercept parameter $\alpha_t$, plus another daily parameter to account for intrinsic scatter around the linear trend.
-The daily parameter $\alpha_t$ has units of ppbv and roughly corresponds to the abundance of methane in the study region on day $t$ that is not associated with lit, burning flare stacks.
+We fit our model to a year's observations of methane and nitrogen dioxide over the Permian basin from 2019, using co-located observations contained within a marked study region shown in Fig. \ref{fig:1}.
+The daily parameter $\alpha_t$ has units of ppbv and roughly corresponds to the abundance of methane in the study region on day $t$ that is not associated with nitrogen dioxide.
 The daily parameter $\beta_t$ has units of ppbv / (mmol m$^{-2}$) as we scale all observations of nitrogen dioxide columns into mmol m$^{-2}$.\\

 We specify a multivariate normal hierarchical prior on values of $\alpha_t$ and $\beta_t$ such that

 where $\Sigma_{11} = \sigma_\alpha^2$, $\Sigma_{22} = \sigma_\beta^2$ and $\Sigma_{12} = \Sigma_{21} = \rho\;\sigma_\alpha\;\sigma_\beta$.
 The hyperparameter $\rho$ controls the degree of correlation between $\alpha_t$ and $\beta_t$, with $\rho \in [-1,\;1]$.
 The hyperparameter $\mu_\alpha$ roughly corresponds to the average background level of methane in the study region across the year 2019, and the hyperparameter $\sigma_\alpha$ is the deviation that controls the spread of $\alpha_t$ around $\mu_\alpha$, with $\sigma_\alpha > 0$, and similarly for $\mu_\beta$ and $\sigma_\beta$. \\